nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a food item: `delete`

-Deletes the specified food from McGymmy.
+Deletes a food item at the specified index.

 Format: `delete INDEX`